neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 the ssh connection to the remote server.
 This will allow visual confirmation of the server key, and setup a SSH key pair.
 This means your password will have to be enterred only once, when setting up this connection.

-## Making Project Directories
+## Making Project Folders

-Subject and session project directories can be made using the function make_sub_dir().
+Subject and session project folders can be made using the function make_sub_dir().
 This function accepts a subject name (or list of subject names), with optional session name and data type inputs.
 If no session or data type name is provided, an empty subject folder will be made at the top folder level.

-The full paths of all created directories are logged (see "Logging" below).
+The full paths of all created folders are logged (see "Logging" below).

 e.g.
 `project.make_sub_dir(sub_names="sub-001")` or equivalently `datashuttle my_project make_sub_dir --sub_names sub-001`